OracleCloudTw/CloudNative_Mobile/Integrations/303-IntegrationsLab.md

 ### Introduction ###
 This tutorial demonstrates how to:
-- Complete an integration flow on Integration Cloud Service (ICS)
+- Complete an integration flow on Oracle Integration Cloud (OIC)

 ### About the Exercise Today ###
 In this exercise, we will:
-- Explore ICS Integration flow with REST and SOAP endpoints, and complete the remaining data mapping along integration flow
+- Explore OIC Integration flow with REST and SOAP endpoints, and complete the remaining data mapping along integration flow
-- Using the web-based click, configure, drag and drop techniques to explore integration resources detail and define data mapping on ICS dashboard
+- Using the web-based click, configure, drag and drop techniques to explore integration resources detail and define data mapping on OIC dashboard

 ### Prerequisites ###
 - Oracle Public Cloud Service account including Integration Cloud Service
-- SOAP and REST Connections in ICS already configured (302-IntegrationsLab.md)
+- SOAP and REST Connections in OIC already configured (302-IntegrationsLab.md)

 #### Complete an 'Orchestration' Integration ####